Jingtai Emperor's change of heirs apparent: Course

 Following his successful efforts to gain support from the Grand Secretariat, the Emperor secured the backing of other ministers.
 Despite the relatively small sums of silver involved, the officials understood the political implications of the gesture and unanimously agreed to the proposal to change the heir.
-The Emperor's wife, Empress Wang, strongly opposed the Emperor's decision because it threatened her own position.
-According to the established rules in the Ancestral Instructions, the imperial succession was considered more legitimate if the heir apparent were the son of the empress.
+The Emperor's wife, Empress Wang, strongly opposed his decision because it threatened her own position.
+According to the established rules in the Ancestral Instructions, the imperial succession was considered more legitimate if the heir apparent were the son of the Empress.
 Empress Wang had two daughters but no son, while Lady Hang was the mother of Zhu Jianji.
 She therefore feared that replacing Zhu Jianshen with Lady Hang's son would ultimately lead to her own removal as empress.
 Despite her opposition, her husband ultimately deposed her.
 On 20 May 1452, the Jingtai Emperor, citing the principle that "when a father holds the empire, he must bequeath it to his son", demoted his nephew Zhu Jianshen to the Prince of Yi.
-He then appointed his own son, Zhu Jianji, as the new heir, and made Lady Hang empress due to her son's status.
+He then appointed his own son, Zhu Jianji, as the new heir and made Lady Hang empress.
 Zhu Jianji died in 1454, leaving the Jingtai Emperor without any other heirs.
 According to the Ming law, Zhu Jianshen was the Emperor's closest blood relative, and officials urged for his reinstatement.
 Despite repeated pleas from court officials, the Jingtai Emperor refused to reinstate Zhu Jianshen as heir to the throne, fearing future repercussions.
-In response, some ministers who advocated for the prince's restoration were imprisoned and subjected to brutal treatment, with several being flogged to death.
+Some ministers who advocated for the prince's restoration were imprisoned and subjected to brutal treatment, with several being flogged to death.
 Among these was Zhong Tong, an Investigating Censor of Guizhou Circuit, who openly criticized the Emperor, stating, "The death of the heir apparent is enough to show that the Mandate of Heaven is still present".
 He also pointed out numerous flaws in the Emperor's policies.
 The Jingtai Emperor, upon hearing this, became furious and had Zhong imprisoned and beaten to death.